jupyter-book/jupyter-book/start/init.md

 ---

 :::{important} Objective
-The goal of this tutorial is to use the `jupyter book init` command to start a simple website.
+The goal of this tutorial is to use the `jupyter book init` command to start a simple project.
 :::

 ## Running `jupyter book init`

 Jupyter Book ships with an `init` command, which initializes a `myst` project in the current directory.
 Let's run the command to create a simple `myst.yml`:

 ```shell
 $ jupyter book init
 ```